 Step 1: Gear Up

-First things first: motorcycling comes with a certain amount of risk, and it’s up to you to minimize that risk as much as possible.
+First things first: motorcycling comes with a certain amount of risk.
+It’s up to you to minimize that risk as much as possible.
 To do that, you’ll need proper motorcycle gear to stay protected in case of a crash.

-Even if it’s your very first lesson, wear a helmet, gloves, sturdy boots that cover your ankles, and motorcycle pants and jacket.
-If you’re not sure what type of riding you’ll be doing the most once you get your licence – on road, off road, adventure, street, enduro – stick with some basics like Kevlar or Dyneema – reinforced motorcycle jeans and jackets, abrasion-resistant textiles, or armoured motorcycle gear.
+Even if it’s your very first lesson, gear up.
+Wear a helmet, gloves, sturdy boots that cover your ankles, and motorcycle pants and jacket.
+If you’re not sure what type of riding you’ll be doing the most once you get your license – on road, off-road, adventure, street, enduro – stick with some basics.
+Kevlar or Dyneema – reinforced motorcycle jeans and jackets, abrasion-resistant textiles, or armored motorcycle gear will work for starters.

 Step 2: Choose Your Motorcycle

 Which bike should you aim for if you’re just learning to ride?
-Make and model doesn’t matter much at this point, but what you should be paying attention to is weight and power ratio.
+Make and model doesn’t matter much at this point.
+What you should be paying attention to is the weight and power ratio.
 As a beginner learning how to ride a motorcycle for the first time, you want something that is light and easy to handle.
-As you progress, you can then move up to bigger, heavier, more powerful motorcycles, but for now, just pick something low, light, and in the range of 250-650 cc.
+As you progress, you can then move up to bigger, heavier, more powerful motorcycles.
+For now, just pick something low, light, and in the range of 250-650 cc.

-This way, the basics to riding a motorcycle will come much more naturally – and faster.
-Remember, it’s not about muscle, it’s about balance, and learning the basics will be much easier on a lighter motorcycle.
+This way, the basics of riding a motorcycle will come much more naturally – and faster.
+Remember, it’s not about muscle, it’s about balance.
+Learning the basics will be much easier on a lighter motorcycle.
 When you’re a more skilled and confident rider, you can always start looking for more powerful and larger machines.